What is the role of the Ombudsman for Children's Rights?

-- by the parent(s) or family member or legal representative (e.g. guardian) of the child,
+- by the parent(s), a family member or the legal representative (guardian, guardian, etc.) of the child,

 - by a representative of a medical or social service,

-- by an association for the defense of the rights of the child, regularly declared for at least 5 years.
+- by an association for the defense of children's rights, regularly declared for at least 5 years.